brajthetdh1/brajthetdh1/README.md

 ---

 ## About Me
-- Currently building energy trading and scheduling platforms at 50Hz Ltd
 - Experienced in Java, Spring Boot, Kafka, Microservices, Cloud, and Distributed Systems
 - Strong background in 5G Core Development, Payment Gateways, and Healthcare Systems
 - Passionate about solving complex problems with clean, scalable architecture
-- Open to collaborations on Java, Spring, Cloud, and Open Source projects
+- Open to collaborations on Java, Spring boot, Microservices, Cloud, and Open Source projects

 ---